 To use the Iris, there is one singular button.
 To turn it on/off, you hold down the button for 3 seconds.
-Then pressing the button once allows you to move through intensity.
-But if you double click the button, you get to choose between 5 different vibration modes.
+Then press the button once allows you to move through intensity.
+But if you double-click the button, you get to choose between 5 different vibration modes.
 Each of those vibration modes also allows you to switch the intensity as well.
 Which gives you a total of 25 different frequencies to play with.
-The charge takes about 1.5 hours, but it gives you 2 hours of play time.
+The charge takes about 1.5 hours, but it gives you 2 hours of playtime.
 It is also waterproof so it is easy to use in the tub or shower, as well as makes it easy to clean with soap and water.

 - Length: 180 mm (7.09″)